-While it does take time and a lot of effort, you’ll be on your way to better credit and securing your rewards card of choice before you know it.
+While it does take time and effort to maintain good credit, you’ll be on your way to better credit and securing your rewards card of choice before you know it.

-Of our featured cards, the better card for you will be the one for which you will qualify.
+Of our featured cards, the better card for you will be the one you can qualify for.
 Once you’re approved for a card, managing it well will open the door to better card opportunities.

 You may also want to check out this collection of cards that are well-suited for those with bad credit.

 You can always improve your credit and eventually qualify for a rewards-earning card that can save you money, provide benefits you can use, and earn rewards that can be used to enhance your life.

 The information regarding the Capital One Platinum Credit Card was independently collected by Upgraded Points and not provided nor reviewed by the issuer.

 The information regarding the Capital One Quicksilver Cash Rewards Credit Card was independently collected by Upgraded Points and not provided nor reviewed by the issuer.

 The better card for you will be the card you qualify for.
 The Capital One Platinum card is designed primarily for building credit and requires just a fair credit score.
 FICO defines a fair credit score as one between 580 and 669.